 Too little water and/or protein in the diet are responsible for many of the discomforts of pregnancy, including high blood pressure, nausea, and leg cramps.
 A minimum of two litres of water per day (and far more in our dry Saskatchewan climate) is needed for proper hydration in pregnancy.
 At lease 60 grams, and preferably 75-80 grams of protein per day is recommended.

 Red Raspberry Leaf (tea or capsules) is the most easily assimilated form of calcium there is.
-Take a cup of tea or a capsule at least once during the day and a cup of tea or a capsule or two before bed.
+Drink a cup of tea or take a capsule at least once during the day and a cup of tea or a capsule or two before bed.
+Note: consuming raspberry leaf (tea or capsules) is recommended only once a day in the second, and up to three times per day in the third trimester as it is a uterine tonic and will make the uterus more active.

 Nettle leaves are one of the finest nourishing tonics known.
 It is reputed to have more chlorophyll than any other herb.
 Vitamins A, C, D and K, calcium, potassium, phosphorous, iron and sulfur are particularly abundant in nettles.
 Nettle leaves nourish and strengthen the kidneys, ease leg cramps and other spasms, diminish discomfort during and after birth, prevent hemorrhage after birth, reduce hemorrhoids, and increase the richness and amount of breast milk.
 It can be used through pregnancy.
-Dosage: 1 cup of nettle leaf tea per day (same as Red Raspberry Leaf Tea).
+Dosage: 1 cup of nettle leaf tea per day.

 Liquid chlorophyll is high in magnesium and potassium.
 It is a good blood builder (good for postpartum) and helps a woman to function while sleep-deprived.
 Eating a banana in the evening is also help to raise your potassium levels.